Roles and Permissions

 Gravity Rail uses role-based access control (RBAC) to determine what each member can see and do.
 Permissions are controlled by scopes granted through member roles.
 If a member lacks a required scope, the corresponding feature is hidden from the sidebar.

-Default Roles
+Built-in Roles

 New workspaces come with five built-in roles: